KRLoyd/printf/README.md

 * `%d`: signed integer
 * `%i`: signedinteger

+### To Fix
+Currently, `_printf` cannot handle anything that needs an output of more than 1024 characters.
+In the future, we will fix this issue by either a) creating a check for our buffer or b) using `_putchar` to print everything to standard output and not using a buffer.

 ## Files
 * `README.md` : Current file, contains information about this project
 * `holberton.h` : Header file, contains all prototypes for funcitons used, as well as libriaries.